Easter Folk Concert with Grunya Ensemble

 April 15 @ 12:00 pm - 1:30 pm| $20 – $30

-Join the Museum and the Grunya Ensemble for a special Easter concert featuring religious songs, Easter greetings songs (волочебные), St. George day’s greeting songs (егорьевская), and spring ritual songs (веснянки).
+Join the Museum and Grunya for a special Easter concert featuring religious songs, Easter greetings songs (волочебные), St. George’s Day songs (егорьевская), and spring ritual songs (веснянки).
 Grunya will bring shepherd’s horns and string instruments and will also perform comic songs with puppets designed by Ksenya Litvak.
-The audience will be invited to participate in round dances of khorovod.
+The audience will be invited to participate in khorovod circle dances.

-This Boston-based ensemble performs traditional songs from different regions of Russia, as well as from Ukraine and Belarus.
-The ensemble members are not professional singers; among them are people of different occupations, backgrounds, and ages.
-But through singing, Grunya develops a language environment for the families, supports language skills for the children, examines the Slavic people’s culture and history, and practices a joyful way of celebrating holidays and important life events.
+The Boston-based ensemble Grunya performs traditional songs from different regions of Russia, as well as from Ukraine and Belarus.
+The members of the ensemble are not professional singers, but represent different occupations, backgrounds, and ages.
+Through singing, Grunya develops a language environment for families, supports language skills for children, uncovers Slavic culture and history, and practices a joyful way of celebrating holidays and important life events.

-Rug faceless dolls were considered to be home protectors.
-“Krupenichka” comes from the word “krupa” which means grain.
-In the old days, the first grains of the harvest were poured into the doll and kept in houses for well-being and prosperity.
-Grunya made the dolls filled with grain and lavender.
-Traditionally, dolls did not require sewing.
-The clothing was layered on the dolls, and they were tied together.
+The name “Krupenichka” is derived from the word “krupa” (grain) as the first grains of the harvest were poured into the doll and kept in houses for well-being and prosperity.
+These traditional faceless rag dolls with layered clothing were made with grain and lavender.

 Red on white, white on red – this is a traditional combination of colors for Russian embroidery.
-One of the most ancient and often used in traditional dress was the “painted” stitch, also called the “long-standing” stitch.
-The pattern lies on the surface of the canvas with the finest lace, and the pattern is the same on both sides of the fabric.
-Paintings embroidered images of female figures, horsemen, birds, animals, geometric ornaments, decorated clothes, and household items (towels, valances).
-This seam was widespread in the northern regions of Russia.
+One of the most ancient in traditional dress was the “painted” or “long-standing” stitch which is visible on both sides of the fabric.
+This seam was widespread in the northern regions of Russia, where we find embroidered images of female figures, horsemen, birds, animals, and geometric ornaments.